Wedge (Pre-Sale)

 - Calf and ankle mobility — place one or both feet on the sloped edge while standing, targeting the calf tightness that often develops as compensation for tight hip flexors

-The Aletha Wedge: Precision accessory for the Hip Hook (Mark), Range, and Orbit
+The Aletha Wedge: Accessory for the Hip Hook (Mark), Range, and Orbit

 PT Customer Support: Real physical therapists and movement specialists answer your questions